-Ye Olde Survey Monuments (GC45CC) is a travelling geocache that is owned by outforthehunt.
-The cache moves around the country and you could be looking for a specific survey monument, pillar, surface block, rivet or bolt.
+Ye Olde Survey Monuments (GC45CC) was a travelling geocache that was owned by outforthehunt.
+The cache moved around the country and you could be looking for a specific survey monument, pillar, surface block, rivet or bolt.
+Groundspeak decided in 2017 or so that this type of cache was no longer welcome in the fold, so the cache was archived, which is a shame.

-It’s a little like trigpointing (see www.trigpointinguk.com ) except you can only log ones where the owner of the cache has randomly moved the YOSM cache to it.
+Finding a YOSM was little like trigpointing (see www.trigpointinguk.com ) except you could only log ones where the owner of the cache had randomly moved the YOSM cache to it.

-So far, I have attempted the following Survey Monuments in the series :
+At the point when the geocache was archived, I had attempted the following Survey Monuments in the series :

 My first “proper” caching day in September.
 The girls were all out at a running event down in Leighton Buzzard as a result of Kas having volunteered to be a marshall, so I had the day to myself.